jkk111/CS4098/README.md

 7. After you select the ticket you want from the dropdown menu a "amount of tickets" field will appear.
 Enter the amount of tickets on sale.
 8. Select the date and time of the venue using the appropiate fields.
 This is done by clicking on the calender that appears when you click on the field.
 (Note: there is occasionaly a problem with viewing this if you are running a virtual machine and parts of your are cut of due to the resolution you selected, if you are unable to see the full date box, use your arrow keys to scroll the page to bring it into view. additionaly note, this is due ).
 9. To save the event, click on the create event button at the bottom of the screen.
+10. Any event created will automatically sent out email invites to all users.
-10. Saved events should appear in the "event" section in the main menu, however events are not currently changing at the moment.
+11. Saved events should appear in the "event" section in the main menu, however events are not currently changing at the moment.

 ### Viewing Events
+Feature 72 - Check date, time, seat at event, so I can arrive on time and find my seat easily
 1. The ability to see a list of all events is available to admins and all other users.
 2. To view all events, click on 'menu' and select the 'Events' option.
 3. You should now see a list of all events in the system.